How to Survive 4 Days of SEMA: A Guide for Enthusiasts and Professionals

 Footwear and Clothing

 You will walk.
 A lot.
-Estimates from regular attendees put daily step counts between 20,000 and 30,000.
 Comfortable, well-cushioned sneakers or walking shoes are not optional.
-Pack a spare pair of insoles and an extra set of socks — switching mid-day gives your feet a noticeable reset.
+Pack a spare pair of insoles and an extra set of socks, switching mid-day gives your feet a noticeable reset.

 Power and Connectivity

 Between photographing builds, running the SEMA Show app, and staying active on social media, your phone battery will not survive a full day unaided.
-A 10,000–20,000 mAh portable power bank is worth every gram of weight in your bag.
-Download the official SEMA Show app before you arrive — it provides real-time schedule updates, interactive maps, and exhibitor search, and it works as your primary navigation tool on the floor.
+A 10,000 to 20,000 mAh portable power bank is worth every gram of weight in your bag.
+The official SEMA Show app provides real-time schedule updates, interactive maps, and exhibitor search, and it works as your primary navigation tool on the floor.
+Download it before you arrive, it's free, and it's available through the standard iOS and Android app stores.
+Doing this at home, on your own wifi, means you're not burning convention center cell service on a basic setup task.

 Managing Four Full Days on the Floor